 The term Special Educational Needs and Disability (SEND) has a legal definition which is set out in the Education Act 1996 and the Children and Families Act 2014.
 It applies to children who have learning difficulties or disabilities that make it significantly harder for them to learn or access education than most other children of their age.
-Provision for supporting these children would be additional to or different from that normally available in a differentiated curriculum.
+Provision for supporting these children would be additional to or different from that normally available as part of an adapted curriculum.